thraal/hollywoodos/README.md

 - Modular plugin system: extend functionality with built-in and third-party plugins such as System Monitor and Log Scroller.
 - Themed interface: customizable color schemes and layouts defined in a CSS-like DSL.
-- Configurable: settings loaded from `config.yaml` and override via environment variables.
+- Configurable: settings stored in yaml config file.
-- Cross-platform: tested on Linux and Windows.
+- Cross-platform: Linux, Windows, macos.

 ## Installation